Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Methods

 Data was collected on four meeting room doors in an office building.
 All demonstrators aimed for an even distribution of right swing and left swing doors, meaning half the total data collected was left swing and half the total collected was right swing.
 Some demonstrators were less successful with opening left swing doors than right swing doors; therefore their collected number of examples may differ for right swing vs. left swing doors.

 The base was placed approximately 0.5 meters away from the door.
 There was variation in the placement of the base relative to the door due to the inherent imprecision in navigating the robot in front of the doors.
 In addition, the base occasionally moved forward unintentionally due to the force of the robot's gripper on the door.
 The arm was moved to a predefined initial joint configuration at the start of the episode, one configuration for left swing doors and one configuration for right swing doors.
 Left swing doors are doors that have hinges on the left (when facing the door) and right swing doors are doors with hinges on the right.
 RGB images from the head camera were recorded for input to the model.
-The action space was 7-dimensional, comprised of the arm motion (7 DoF).
+Haptic or force information were \emph{not} fed to the model.
+The action space was 7-dimensional, comprised of the arm motion (7-DoF) in Cartesian coordinates during data collection; for the policy run, the action space is also 7-DoF, but in joint space.

 At the end of each day, each demonstrator filled out a survey with the NASA task load index (a standardized set of questions asking about the perceived difficulty of a task \cite{hart2006nasa}) and qualitative feedback questions.
 The survey consisted of the following 6 questions and the response to each question was on a scale of 0-10, where 0 was very low and 10 was very high.
-The questions are: \begin{itemize} \item Mental demand: How mentally demanding was the task? \item Physical demand: How physically demanding was the task? \item Hurried/rushed: How hurried or rushed was the pace of the task? \item Success rating: How successful were you in accomplishing what you were asked to do? \item Hard work required: How hard did you have to work to accomplish your level of performance? \item Insecure/discouraged: How insecure, discouraged, irritated, stressed, and annoyed were you? \end{itemize}
+The questions were: (1) How mentally demanding was the task?, (2) How physically demanding was the task?, (3) How hurried or rushed was the pace of the task?, (4) How successful were you in accomplishing what you were asked to do?, (5) How hard did you have to work to accomplish your level of performance?, and (6) How insecure, discouraged, irritated, stressed, and annoyed were you?.
 The demonstrators also completed qualitative questions like ``Describe the strategy you used to open the door'' and ``Do you have any comments to share about the task?''.